TaskMasters307/CSC307-TA/README.md

 2. Task Rescheduling: Ensured that dragging a task to a different date updates the task's associated date and state correctly.
 3. Priority Display: Confirmed that task priority colors (e.g., high, medium, low) were rendered correctly based on task properties.

+Bottom line: coverage of 93%
+Link to coverage: